fltk-rs/fltk-rs/README.md

 ## Build Dependencies

-Rust (version > 1.63), CMake (version > 3.15), Git and a C++17 compiler need to be installed and in your PATH for a cross-platform build from source.
+Rust (version > 1.63), `CMake` (version > 3.15), Git and a C++17 compiler need to be installed and in your PATH for a cross-platform build from source.
 [Ninja](https://github.com/ninja-build/ninja) is recommended, but not required.
-This crate also offers a bundled form of fltk on selected x86_64 and aarch64 platforms (Windows (msvc and gnu), MacOS, Linux), this can be enabled using the fltk-bundled feature flag as mentioned in the usage section (this requires curl and tar to download and unpack the bundled libraries).
+This crate also offers a bundled form of fltk on selected `x86_64` and aarch64 platforms (Windows (msvc and gnu), `MacOS`, Linux), this can be enabled using the fltk-bundled feature flag as mentioned in the usage section (this requires curl and tar to download and unpack the bundled libraries).

 - Windows:
     - MSVC: Windows SDK
     - Gnu: No dependencies
-- MacOS: MacOS SDK (installed as part of xcode or the xcode command line tools).
+- `MacOS`: `MacOS` SDK (installed as part of xcode or the xcode command line tools).
 - Linux/BSD: X11 (and wayland for if `no-wayland` feature flag isn't used) and OpenGL development headers need to be installed for development.
 The libraries themselves are normally available on linux/bsd distros with a graphical user interface.

 For Debian-based GUI distributions, that means running: